Ashadow9/Application-Performance-Monitoring-Automation/README.md

 ### 1. Confirm Email Subscription

-After deployment, you'll receive an email subscription confirmation.
-Click the confirmation link to receive alerts.
+After Terraform creates the SNS Topic and subscription, you’ll receive an email.

+Open your email and click “Confirm subscription” → required to receive alerts.

 ### 2. Verify Application Signals